By USA specialist Alice

 Luxury experiences in Memphis

-The grittiest and least-developed of the Deep South’s cities, Memphis doesn’t carry a hint of pretension.
+The grittiest and least-developed of the American South’s cities, Memphis doesn’t carry a hint of pretension.
 But, that doesn’t mean you can’t experience a touch of class during your stay.

 Private vintage-car tour of Memphis